themeum/kirki/readme.txt

 October 25, 2014

 * FIX: bugfix for selector
-* NEW: Change the Kirki theme based on which admin theme is selected.
+* NEW: Change the XTKirki theme based on which admin theme is selected.
 * FIX: Tranlsation domain issue
 * NEW: Added a \"group_title\" control
 * FIX: Updated the required script